ncasteln/42-inception/TO-DO.md

 	**TO DO**
 	- Change hostname in the various places!
 	- How protect secrets: /run/secrets/...; remove init.sql (maybe possible in makefile)
+	- One or Two networks????
+	- healtchecks params

 1) NGINX
 	**TO LEARN**